aws-samples/aws-modernization-with-multicloud-defense/content/index.en.md

 ## Welcome

 In this workshop, you will learn why DevOps is a pattern for modernization and how to use patterns to release features and functionality at a faster pace.
-Multicloud Defense will demonstrate how you can deploy a scalable security architecture that secures your workloads in a matter of minutes.
+Multicloud Defense will demonstrate how you can deploy a scalable security architecture that secures your workloads in minutes.

 Multicloud Defense is the first and only multi-cloud network security platform delivered as a service that enables cloud teams to meet the most stringent security requirements in a cloud-first & simple way.
 Whether you are planning to move to the cloud or looking to simplify your security workflow on existing infrastructure, Multicloud Defense can help you get there.